 You can choose to opt-out of both workplace pension schemes, remain on one or remain on both if you wish.
 For any workplace pension schemes, you will have to make the minimal contribution of 5% of your earnings.
 This cannot be split across two different employments.

 There is no maximum number of different workplace pension schemes you can be on, however there is a maximum amount of pension contribution you can make annually before you lose any tax relief.
 This maximum annual amount is currently set at 100% of your income with a cap of £60,000.

 What happens if you take on additional work when you’re on furlough

-More recently, many people have been made furloughed under the Coronavirus Job Retention Scheme.
+During Covid, many people were made furloughed under the Coronavirus Job Retention Scheme.
 Under the scheme, you have the right to take on work for another employer whilst still receiving 80% of your salary from your primary employer and are not working for them.
 Even though you may not be working, you will still be employed by your primary employer and remain on their payroll in order to receive your furlough pay.
 Therefore, any additional work you take on will be treated as a second job.
 You will not have a P45 to provide your secondary employers as you have not left your first job.
 You will instead need to complete a P46 form when you start your secondary job and this is usually provided by the employers.
 Your tax and NI will be treated as described above.